Minimax Strikes Back: Comparison of Zero Reinforcement Learning Algorithms

+For each learning process with Athénan, the batch size of the stochastic gradient descent $B$ is 3000, \emph{smooth experience replay} is used with the following parameters: $\mu=100$ and $\delta=3$.
+The neural architecture is the same for each game: a $R_2$-network (see Table \ref{tab:architecture}).
+The number of parameters in each neural network is of the order of $5\cdot 10^6$.
+This implies that the number of filters $F$ and number of dense neurons $D$ are different for each game.
+The corresponding numbers are described in Table \ref{tab:weights_descent}.

+The action distribution used during the learning process is the ordinal law \cite{cohen2020learning}.
+It is used with a uniform random variable between 0 and 1 as exploration parameter (the variable value changes after each search performed for determining the next action to play; therefore no simulated annealing is used).

+Network architectures used for Polygames are adaptations of the architecture being used with Athénan, in order to add a policy while keeping an analogous number of parameters in the neural network (see the Supplementaries document for the details).

+Evaluations of Section \ref{win_comparison_same} are performed against the basic MCTS algorithm based on UCT (it uses 160 rollouts).
+For each learning process (i.e. each learned neural network), each evaluation consists of 400 games (200 in first player and 200 in second player).

-\subsection{Computational Resources}
+\subsubsection{Computational Resources}

+In this section, we present the used computational resources for the experiments of this paper.

-For the performed trainings, we use the following hardware: GPU Nvidia Tesla V100 SXM2 32 Go, $2$ to $10$ CPU (processors Intel Cascade Lake 6248 2.5GHz) on RedHat.
-For the performed confrontations, we use the following hardware: GeForce GTX 1080 Ti, $2$ to $8$ CPU (Intel(R) Xeon(R) CPU E5-2603 v3 1.60GHz) on Ubuntu 18.04.5 LTS.
+For the performed training runs and confrontations, we use the following hardware: GPU Nvidia Tesla V100 SXM2 32 Go, $2$ to $10$ CPU (processors Intel Cascade Lake 6248 2.5GHz) on RedHat.
+There is an exception, for the performed confrontations against Polygames tournament networks (confrontations of Section \ref{subsec:tournament-comparison}), we use the following hardware: GeForce GTX 1080 Ti, $2$ to $8$ CPU (Intel(R) Xeon(R) CPU E5-2603 v3 1.60GHz) on Ubuntu 18.04.5 LTS.